Galdair/hello-world/readme.txt

-Hello wolrd,this isa  elarner git repo!the rest will soon follow!
+Hello world,this is a learner git repo!the rest will soon follow!
+I'll soon be uplodaing many more of these